Selecting the right fish pond pump for your pond

-There are two types of water pumps, submersible and external pumps.
-As a rough guide, ponds less than 8000 litres use submersible pumps, and larger ponds can use powerful submersible pumps or an external, low noise, 24-hour rated pump.
+There are two types of fish pond pumps, submersible and external pumps.
+As a rough guide, ponds less than 8000 litres use submersible pumps, and larger fish ponds can use powerful submersible pumps or an external, low noise, 24-hour rated pump.

-Choose a pump that has a warranty period of at least 3 years.
-Most of our pumps have between 3 and 5 years warranty, which is a good indication of the quality and expected lifespan.
-In most cases, pumps that have 1-year warranty are of poor quality and are often energy inefficient, wasting energy and therefore money, but also risking the health of your fish.
+Choose a fish pond pump that has a warranty period of at least 3 years.
+Most of our fish pond pumps have between 3 and 5 years warranty, which is a good indication of the quality and expected lifespan.
+In most cases, pond pumps that have 1-year warranty are of poor quality and are often energy inefficient, wasting energy and therefore money, but also risking the health of your fish.

 For example: If you try this with a 10-litre bucket, and it takes you 10 seconds to pour the water out, the water will be flowing at 1 litre per second, or 60 litres per minute, which is the same as saying 3600 litres per hour.

 Now we must measure the height of your waterfall, measured from the surface of the water in your pond, vertically to the top of your waterfall where the water spills from the tube or pipe feeding it.
 This is called the “static head height” of the waterfall.
 All pumps have a maximum head height at which they will pump water.
 The higher a pump has to pump water, the less it will flow until it reaches its maximum head height, at which point, the pump will actually stop flowing. ie, If you have a 1-metre waterfall, do not buy a pump that has a max head height of 1 metre!